Convergence guarantees for discrete mode approximations to non-Markovian quantum baths

-With these two assumptions, we can now prove the convergence of the pseudomode theory \cite{tamascelli2018nonperturbative} and Wilson's start-to-delta transformation \cite{chin2010exact} for simulating non-Markovian quantum systems.
-Our first result rigorously shows that in a finite amount of time, the localized system cannot excite arbitrarily high frequencies in the environment.
-More precisely, \begin{theorem} Suppose $v \in \textnormal{C}_b^\infty(\mathbb{R})$ is a coupling function such that assumptions 1 and 2 are satisfied.
-Denoting by $\rho(t)$ the reduced density matrix of the local system at time $t$ when an initial state $\ket{\sigma}\otimes\ket{\text{vac}}$ is evolved under the Hamiltonian in Eq.~\ref{eq:hamiltonian} and by ${\rho}_{\omega_c}(t)$ the reduced density matrix of the local system at time $t$ when the same initial state is evolved under the Hamiltonian
+With these two assumptions, we can now prove the convergence of the pseudomode theory \cite{tamascelli2018nonperturbative} and star-to-chain transformation \cite{chin2010exact} for simulating non-Markovian quantum systems.
+Our first result, proved in the supplement \cite{supp}, rigorously shows that in a finite amount of time, the localized system cannot excite arbitrarily high frequencies in the environment, and the environment can thus be approximated within a finite energy window.
+More precisely, \begin{theorem} Suppose $v \in \textnormal{C}_b^\infty(\mathbb{R}) \cap \mathcal{S}'(\mathbb{R})$ is a coupling function such that assumptions 1 and 2 are satisfied.
+Denoting by $\rho(t)$ the reduced density matrix of the local system at time $t$ when an initial state $\ket{\sigma}\otimes\ket{\textnormal{vac}}$ is evolved under the Hamiltonian in Eq.~\ref{eq:hamiltonian} and by ${\rho}_{\omega_c}(t)$ the reduced density matrix of the local system at time $t$ when the same initial state is evolved under the Hamiltonian

 then

 where $\varepsilon(\omega_c, t)$ is the cutoff error given by

 Here $V(\omega_c, t)$ is defined in assumption 1 and